-- Bachelors graduates holding the Residency Teacher Certificate who seek the M.Ed. degree and the Professional Certificate - Bachelors graduates holding the Residency Teacher Certificate who seek the Professional Certificate only - Master in Teaching or other masters graduates holding the Residency Teacher Certificate who seek only the Professional Certificate
+- Bachelors graduates holding the Residency Teacher Certificate who seek the M.Ed. degree and the Professional Teacher Certificate (ProCert) or who seek ProCert only - Master in Teaching or other masters graduates holding the Residency Teacher Certificate who seek ProCert only - Bachelors or masters graduates adding the ELL Endorsement to their Washington State Certificate - Bachelors graduates who desire the M.Ed. degree with a focus on Instructional Leadership